Skip to main content

 WWF’s Retailers’ Commitment for Nature – Water Roadmap

-WWF is working directly with WRAP to support and encourage the entire food and drink sector to take action, as set out through the Courtauld Water Roadmap, to deliver on the commitment to source 50% of fresh food from areas with sustainable water management by 2030.
-Over 55 UK food & drink businesses have signed up to this Roadmap, including all major UK food retailers.
+WWF is working with WRAP to support and encourage the food and drink sector to take action to deliver on the Courtauld Commitment, which over 55 UK food & drink businesses have signed up to, including all major UK food retailers.
+The WWF Basket target – for 50% of fresh food to be sourced from areas with sustainable water management by 2030 – is aligned to Courtauld.

-To find out more about the Courtauld Water Roadmap, click here
+To find out more about the Courtauld Water Roadmap, click here.

-What's in Store for the Planet: The Impact of UK Shopping Baskets on Climate and Nature - 2023
+What's in Store for the Planet: The Impact of UK Shopping Baskets on Climate and Nature - 2024

 Resource bank